cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

 ![Skill Covered](https://img.shields.io/badge/skill-html-green.svg?longCache=true&style=plastic)
 ![Skill Covered](https://img.shields.io/badge/skill-JavaScript-blue.svg?longCache=true&style=plastic)

-One of the easiest ways to leave the cosy safety of openprocessing and onto the world wild web is to host project files on a computer or server on the internet.
+One of the easiest ways to leave the cosy safety of openprocessing and onto the **world wild web** is to host project files on a computer or server on the internet.
 All you need is an `.html` file with a link to the processing libraries, a `sketch.js` javascript file; other resources like snazzy css etc can be added later; and any browser can run your code.

-Have a look at the [Get Started](https://p5js.org/get-started/) templates and try it out in a text editor or use [Thimble](https://thimble.mozilla.org/en-US/) or it's successor [glitch](https://glitch.com) or other things like [CodePen](https://codepen.io/pen/).
+Have a look at the [Get Started](https://p5js.org/get-started/) templates and try it out in [glitch](https://glitch.com).
+This is an awesome free web service where you can spin up project websites quickly or even run your own artist website.

-You can just copy and paste code from the Get Started page and see this working locally, (ie on your computer) or by downloading or `git clone`'ing the [DigitalMigrations](https://github.com/cheapjack/DigitalMigrations) repo, onto your computer and opening [index.html](https://github.com/cheapjack/DigitalMigrations/blob/master/p5Tutorials/index.html) and this minimal webpage will load the processing library, and run your code.
+You can just copy and paste code from the Get Started page and see this working locally, (ie on your computer) or by downloading the zip file or `git clone`'ing the [DigitalMigrations](https://github.com/cheapjack/DigitalMigrations) repo, onto your computer and opening [index.html](https://github.com/cheapjack/DigitalMigrations/blob/master/p5Tutorials/index.html) and this minimal webpage will load the processing library, and run your code.

 To run different sketches just make new `.js` files with different names and make the `.html` file load the new sketch javascript file.